Installation Guide

 2. Download

-) from release page.
-Then, extract the downloaded file to the directory created in 1.
+Download the latest version of Manael (manael_1.x.y_Linux_x86_64.tar.gz) from the release page on GitHub.
+Then, extract the downloaded file to the directory created in step 1.

 $ wget https://github.com/manaelproxy/manael/releases/download/v1.x.y/manael_1.x.y_Linux_x86_64.tar.gz